Holloway brooch

-The Holloway brooch was presented by the Women's Social and Political Union (WPSU) to women who had been imprisoned at Holloway Prison for militant suffragette activity.
+The Holloway brooch was presented by the Women's Social and Political Union (WSPU) to women who had been imprisoned at Holloway Prison for militant suffragette activity.
 It is also referred to as the "Portcullis badge", the "Holloway Prison brooch" and the "Victoria Cross of the Union".

 Background

 Beginning in 1902 Holloway Prison was a female-only prison in London, England.
 In the early part of the twentieth century many suffragettes were incarcerated at the prison.
-As their actions became more militant the women received more severe sentences.
+As their actions became more militant, the women received more severe sentences.
 Once in prison the women continued their protests, eventually going on hunger strikes as they demanded to be designated as "political prisoners".

 Holloway brooch

 The Holloway brooch was designed by Sylvia Pankhurst.
 Made of silver, it depicts the portcullis symbol of Parliament and a broad arrow, associated with prison uniforms, in purple, white, and green enamel.
 The brooches were given to suffragettes upon their release from Holloway.
 The size is one inch by 3/4 of an inch.
 It was manufactured by Toye & Co London.

 On 29 April 1909 the first brooches were distributed at a large meeting at the Albert Hall organised by the WSPU.
 The first brooches were presented by Christabel Pankhurst and Emmeline Pankhurst, Annie Kenney and Emmeline Pethick-Lawrence.